VeralGupta/IntelliCollar/README.md

 ## License
 This project is licensed under the **GNU General Public License v3.0 (GPL-3.0)**.
 See the [LICENSE](LICENSE) file for details.

-## Contact
-For queries or collaboration, reach out via [your-email@example.com] or open an issue on GitHub.